 Take the Elevator 147 Floors Up the CN Tower

 If you’re a fan of sensational views and spooky elevators, head to Toronto’s famous CN Tower and pay 38 CAD for a ticket to the top.
 If you’re feeling extra adventurous, and you’re visiting in the summer months, you can book tickets for the Edgewalk!
 For 200 CAD they’ll strap you in and scare you shitless as you walk around the very top of the tower…1,815 feet in the air.

 Fries?
 Good.
 Gravy?
 Good.
 Cheese curds?
 Good.
 All together = VERY good.
-No Toronto vacation guide is complete without mention of Poutine.
+This 4-Day Toronto itinerary is not complete without mention of Poutine.
 Poutine is a Canadian staple found on every street corner of Toronto.
 Although it’s all delicious, some places have a better reputation among locals than others.
 The best of the best is Poutini’s House of Poutine in Liberty Village.
 You can’t go wrong with the original, but if you’re feeling adventurous try one of their special creations like “The Works” with sour cream, bacon and chive.

 Could there be anything bad about a bar that serves over 150 beers on tap?
 Yeah I didn’t think so either.
 Bier Markt serves brews from all over the world, including a wide selection of local Canadian beers.
 My advice?
 Don’t limit yourself.
 Order a flight and taste four yummy beers at the same time!

 Take a Half-Day Trip to Niagara Falls